snailbrainx/aiworld/README.md

 To embark on your AI Bot World journey, follow these steps:

 1. **Database Setup**: Set up the database using the provided schema.
 The `entities` table allows you to define the characteristics (personality), abilities (heal or attack), and starting positions of your bots and an image url (recommend small square png).
-Configure the database settings in `config.py` and `botData.php` to establish a connection to your database.
+Configure the database settings in `config.py`.
 2. **Langchain (Flowise) Setup**: Set up the API endpoint in `config.py` using Langchain (Flowise).
 Create a simple flow with the LLMChain, ChatOpenAI model (gpt-4-turbo), a generic prompt template, and a structured output parser to enforce the desired JSON response format (the api should return json with: thought, talk, ability, move (A1 to J10 style coordinates).
+The json flow is included and you can import it into flowise.
 3. **Bot Customization**: Customize the bot personalities, abilities, and images in the `entities` table to bring your world to life.
 Assign them unique names, descriptions, and starting positions to create a diverse and engaging ecosystem.
-4. **Run the Scripts**: Run the aiworld.py script to initiate the AI Bot World and witness the bots' interactions and evolution.
+4. **Run the Scripts**: Run the app.py script to initiate the AI Bot World and witness the bots' interactions and evolution.
 The scripts will handle the bot's movement, communication, and decision-making based on their individual characteristics and the state of the world using the responses from the LLM and by passing it the history and data from the database.
-To view the world real time you can host the contents of the web directory (need php/apache for example).
+To view the world real time you can connect to http://127.0.0.1:5000 (built in flask app included).
 5. **Explore and Expand**: Observe the bots as they navigate the grid, interact with each other, and make decisions based on their goals and constraints.
 Use the provided web interface to visualize the world and track the bots' progress.
 Feel free to expand upon the existing features and add new elements to enrich the AI Bot World experience.

 ## How it works?